EOSIO/eos/EXCHANGE_README.md

 When a user requests a withdraw from your exchange they will need to provide you with their eosio account name and the amount to be withdrawn.
-You can then run the enu-cli command which will interact with the "unlocked" wallet running on `nodeos` which should only enable localhost connections.
+You can then run the enu-cli command which will interact with the "unlocked" wallet running on `enunode` which should only enable localhost connections.
 More advanced usage would have a separate key-server (`keos`), but that will be covered later.

 Lets assume scott wants to withdraw `1.0000 EOS`: